 Developmental Patterning of Cell Division

-Our life begins with a single cell, fertilized egg, that divides to generate 37.2 trillion cells consisting of our body.
-In the course of cell proliferation, orientation and timing of key cell division events need to be precisely controlled to ensure proper tissue and organ formation.
-Our goal is to uncover molecular basis underlying this developmental patterning of cell division.
+Our life begins with a single cell, a fertilized egg, that divides to generate 37.2 trillion cells comprising our body.
+During the process of cell proliferation, the orientation and timing of key cell division events need to be precisely controlled to ensure proper tissue and organ formation.
+Our goal is to uncover the molecular basis underlying this developmental patterning of cell division.

-Individual cells in the developing animal receive diverse sets of physical and chemical information/cues.
-However, the causal relationship between these cues and cell division dynamics has been studied in a limited number of systems, leaving many multicellular contexts being unexplored.
-We will dissect cell division regulation in previously unexplored multicellular contexts by combining genetics, live-imaging, molecular biology, and tissue engineering.
+In the developing animal, individual cells receive diverse sets of physical and chemical information/cues.
+However, the causal relationship between these cues and cell division dynamics has been studied in only a limited number of systems, leaving many multicellular contexts unexplored.
+To address this, we will dissect cell division regulation in previously unexplored multicellular contexts by employing a combination of genetics, live-imaging, molecular biology, and tissue engineering.

 Embryogenesis of nematode Ascaris megalocephala (aka Parascaris equorum) Müller H., 1903